AlveusLabs/SN94-BitSota/docs/mining.md

 2. Validators independently reproduce within tolerance,
 3. The on-chain vote (e.g., 2-of-3 trustees or configured quorum) passes.

-Payouts are automatic to your coldkey once the vote finalizes.
+Payouts are automatic to a coldkey that you provide once the vote finalizes.

 ## Tips

-* **Parameter tuning:** Start with ~150 generations; shorten for faster iteration once your pipeline is stable.
 * **Repro discipline:** Pin seeds, envs, and versions; match the challenge’s sandbox spec.
 * **Throughput matters:** More candidate evals per minute → more hits.
 Optimize evaluation bottlenecks.
 * **Stay current:** Bars can move as stronger submissions land.
 Pull challenge metadata before long runs.